fluffy-willa-42-team/cube3d/doc/ray_casting.md

 	float yInter_next_x = yInter_prev_x + deltaX;
 ```

-We have the $x$, now we need the $y$ except this time we add if we are looking south and substract if we are looking north.
+We have the $x$, now we need the $y$ except this time we add if we are looking south and subtract if we are looking north.
 The north being if $\alpha_{ray}$ is between $0^\circ$ and $180^\circ$ or between $0$ and $\pi$ radian.

 And with our formula,